EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 <!--! @menusnip{espressif_esp32} -->

-Because the ESP32's default baud rate is too fast for an 8MHz board like the Mayfly, to use it you need to drop the baud rate down for sucessful communication.
+Because the ESP32's default baud rate is too fast for an 8MHz board like the Mayfly, to use it you need to drop the baud rate down for successful communication.
-You can set the slower baud rate using some external method, or useing the code from the ESP8266 Baud Rate(<https://envirodiy.github.io/ModularSensors/menu_a_la_carte_8ino-example.html#enu_walk_setup_esp>) part of the setup function below.
+You can set the slower baud rate using some external method, or using the code from the ESP8266 Baud Rate(<https://envirodiy.github.io/ModularSensors/menu_a_la_carte_8ino-example.html#enu_walk_setup_esp>) part of the setup function below.
 For a Stonefly or other faster board, I recommend setting the modem baud rate as fast as possible.

 ### Quectel BG96<!--! {#menu_walk_quectel_bg96} -->